stonepros/stone/doc/mgr/nfs.rst

 operations to the bucket.
 If it is not specified, the user who owns the bucket will be used.

-.. note:: Currently, if multi-site RGW is enabled, Ceph can only export RGW buckets in the default realm.
+.. note:: Currently, if multi-site RGW is enabled, Stone can only export RGW buckets in the default realm.

 ``<client_addr>`` is the list of client address for which these export permissions will be applicable.
 By default all clients can access the export